Regulation in Property Valuation & Wealth Management: Opportunities Instead of Obstacles

 The digital answer: fincite • cios & PriceHubble

-A system for everything
+One system for everything

 MiFID II-compliant advisory process

-Suitability statements & ex-ante cost information
+Suitability reports & ex-ante cost information

-Regulatory verification mechanisms with automated documentation
+Regulatory control mechanisms with automated documentation

 Average time savings: 12 weeks per advisor per year.

-Real estate valuation meets AI
+Property valuation meets AI

 Live market analysis

-Determination of the conservative "Property Values"
+Determination of the conservative "Property Value"

-Automatic monitoring & action recommendations
+Automatic monitoring & recommendations for action

 - Dennis Ritter, Lead Private Banking Germany, fincite